-Should you pick the Garmin Vivoactive 4 or Vivoactive 3?
+Garmin Vivoactive 4 vs. Vivoactive 3: Which should you buy?

 |❌

-The Vivoactive 4 offers an impressive eight days of battery life in smartwatch mode and six hours in GPS and music mode.
-The 4S dips down to seven days in smartwatch mode and five hours in GPS and music mode, which is what you got with the more expensive Vivoactive 3 Music model.
-The standard Vivoactive 3 gives you seven days in smartwatch mode and 13 hours in GPS mode.
+Another notable difference to be aware of is battery performance.
+The Vivoactive 4 offers eight days of battery life in smartwatch mode and six hours in GPS and music mode.
+However, being slightly smaller, the 4S dips down to seven days in smartwatch mode and five hours in GPS and music mode.

-As far as the similarities go, both the Vivoactive 3 and the Vivoactive 4 offer built-in GPS, smartphone notifications, Garmin Pay, and 5 ATM water resistance.
-You'll have access to some of the same workouts, including strength, cardio, and elliptical training along with stair stepping, floor climbing, indoor rowing, and yoga.
-They both come with stress tracking, sleep tracking, and heart-rate monitoring.

 Other than the physical differences, there are quite a few tracking improvements.
-The Vivoactive 4 now offers a Pulse Ox sensor for monitoring blood oxygen saturation levels and respiration tracking for monitoring the number of breaths taken per minute.
-The combination of these two features promises more insightful sleep data.
-You'll also have Body Battery™ Energy monitoring, hydration tracking to log daily water intake, and underwater wrist-based heart rate for swimming.

-The Body Battery is a great new feature that allows you to check your energy levels throughout the day by collecting data from heart rate variability (HRV), sleep, stress, and activity.
-This will help you schedule workouts and rest at the most ideal times.
-Speaking of which, you'll have plenty of options for workouts, including the sports apps with preloaded workouts, preset workouts available to download from Garmin Connect, the ability to create your own customizable workouts, and Garmin Coach training plans.
+For example, the Body Battery feature allows you to monitor your energy levels throughout the day.
+This will help you schedule workouts and rest at the ideal times.
+Speaking of which, you'll have plenty of options for workouts, including over 20 preloaded workouts, downloadable preset workouts through the Garmin Connect app, the ability to create customizable activities, and Garmin Coach training plans.

+The Vivoactive 4 offers a Pulse Ox sensor to monitor blood oxygen saturation levels and respiration tracking to monitor the number of breaths per minute.
+The combination of these two features leads to more insightful sleep data.
+You'll also have hydration tracking to manually log daily water intake and underwater wrist-based heart rate for swimming.

-Not to mention that the Vivoactive 4 boasts over 40 on-screen workouts for strength training, cardio, yoga, and Pilates, which takes a page out of Fitbit's book.
-You can follow along with your watch as it demonstrates proper form and technique for a chosen workout.
-It also provides you with new breathwork activities that are intended to promote focus and relaxation.
+Additionally, the Vivoactive 4 offers many on-screen workouts for strength training, cardio, yoga, and Pilates.
+You can follow along with your watch as it demonstrates the proper form and technique for a selected workout.
+It also provides you with breathwork activities designed to help you relax, focus, and reduce stress levels.

-Not surprisingly, the price of the Vivoactive 3 has been marked down thanks to this new release, which makes it almost half the price of the new Vivoactive 4.
-If you're content with the more basic tracking and features offered by the predecessor, it's a great deal for those on a budget.
-However, if you're craving more and don't mind spending more to get it, the new Vivoactive 4 is an excellent pick.
-Keep in mind that at this price point, you can spend just a tad more for the Garmin Venu, which has a stunning AMOLED display and many of the new features you see here.
+Not surprisingly, the price of the Vivoactive 3 has been significantly marked down since its successor was released.
+If you're content with the predecessor's more basic tracking and features, it's an unbeatable deal for those on a tight budget.
+It's also an ideal option for someone buying their first Garmin smartwatch and doesn't want to break the bank.
+It's not as advanced as the Vivoactive 4, but you still get a decent set of features at a very reasonable price.

-When all is said and done, we feel good about the Vivoactive 4.
-It brings so many well-deserved improvements, like two size options, standard music storage, and a long list of tracking features that help you get an in-depth look at the state of your overall health and fitness.
-If the cost doesn't deter you, you're going to be more than happy with the new Garmin Vivoactive 4.
+However, if you're craving more details and don't mind spending a bit more for extra perks, the Vivoactive 4 is an amazing pick.
+It boasts many well-deserved improvements, including two size options, standard music storage, and a long list of tracking features that help you get a deeper look at your overall health and fitness.
+So if the price tag doesn't spook you, you'll be more than happy with the Garmin Vivoactive 4.

 Garmin Vivoactive 4